 - Salt.
 A pinch brings out the nuttiness of the almonds.

 - I don’t always keep these ingredients on hand, but I also don’t make these cookies year-round.
-For me, Christmas cookies are a special tradition, and I’m willing to buy a couple things to make them.
+For me, Christmas cookies are a special tradition, and I’m willing to buy a couple of things to make them.
 Not to mention, almonds are really beneficial for our health!

 - I recommend buying a bag of almond flour and giving these a shot.
-If you have leftover flour, use it in almond flour pancakes or triple fudge Paleo brownies!
+If you have leftover flour, use it in Almond Flour Pancakes or Triple Fudge Paleo Brownies!

 Step 1.
 Preheat the oven to 350F.

 Step 5.
-Fill the wells with about 3/4 teaspoon of jam.
+Fill the wells with about ¾ teaspoon of jam.

 Step 6.
 Bake for 8-10 minutes, or until the edges are JUST slightly brown.

-How long will thumbprint cookies stay fresh?
+How long will thumb cookies stay fresh?

 Do cookies with jam need to be refrigerated?